our mission

 Holis!
 Soy Alyssa (she/ella) and I’m the founder of Queer Latines.
 I’m the eldest daughter of a Colombian and Puerto Rican family from New York…y se nota.

 After Pride 2024, everything changed.
-Our growth exploded.
-Queer Latines from across the country started asking, When are you coming to our city?
-And that’s when I realized — this wasn’t just something I needed.
-It was something we all needed.
+Our growth exploded, and queer Latines from across the country began asking: When are you coming to our city?
+That’s when I realized this wasn’t just my need.
+It was ours.
+That’s how Queer Latines was born.